Speech4health/ICASSP2022_SC-5/lecture.md

   <li style="font-size:16.5px;"> Multimodal assistive hearing technologies </li>
 </ul>
 <br>
-<p><strong>Brief Bio:</strong> Yu Tsao (Senior Member, IEEE) received the B.S. and M.S. degrees in electrical engineering from National Taiwan University, Taipei, Taiwan, in 1999 and 2001, respectively, and the Ph.D. degree in electrical and computer engineering from the Georgia Institute of Technology, Atlanta, GA, USA, in 2008.
+<p><strong>Speaker Bio:</strong> Yu Tsao (Senior Member, IEEE) received the B.S. and M.S. degrees in electrical engineering from National Taiwan University, Taipei, Taiwan, in 1999 and 2001, respectively, and the Ph.D. degree in electrical and computer engineering from the Georgia Institute of Technology, Atlanta, GA, USA, in 2008.
 From 2009 to 2011, he was a Researcher with the National Institute of Information and Communications Technology, Tokyo, Japan, where he engaged in research and product development in automatic
 speech recognition for multilingual speech-to-speech translation.
 He is currently a Research Fellow (Professor) and Deputy Director with the Research Center for Information Technology Innovation, Academia Sinica, Taipei, Taiwan.
 He is also a Jointly Appointed Professor with the Department of Electrical